Eigenvalues of Brownian Motions on $\mathrm{GL}(N,\mathbb{C})$: Preliminaries and Background

-Before concluding this subsection, let us prove the following proposition that allows us to control moments of semicircular variables and GUE random matrices by the one of Gaussian random variables.
+Before concluding this subsection, let us prove the following proposition that allows us to control moments of semicircular variables and GUE matrices by the moments of certain jointly Gaussian random variables.